buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 #### What is *Nibbāna*?

+{% include content_blurb.html category="canon" slug="sn56.21" %}
+- At its core, Nibbāna is the penetrative understanding of the Four Noble Truths which ends the cycle of rebirth.

 <i class="fas fa-book"></i> The Introduction and Chapter 1 of *Metaphor and Literalism* (hereafter, "ML")
 {: .mb-0}
   - Will give an introduction to this text and to the term "*nibbāna*"